Projects in Brazil

 MUNDURUKU

-Four projects completed
+7 projects completed

-In Brazil, the Munduruku people have been fighting a series of proposed dams that would destroy their rainforest homes and threaten their traditional way of life.
-Empowered by Light has installed solar systems in four Munduruku communities to allow them to reliably store fish, a dietary staple, in solar-powered freezers.
+In 2016, Empowered by Light, in partnership with Amazon Watch, installed solar systems in four Munduruku communities to allow them to reliably store fish, a dietary staple, in solar-powered freezers.
 Solar energy also powers lights and allows the Munduruku to charge cell phones and keep in touch with other communities and with allies at home and abroad.

 Empowered by Light is collaborating with Amazon Watch, Greenpeace-Brazil, and others to build small, replicable solar systems for indigenous peoples like the Munduruku who are struggling at the intersection of conservation, conflict, and livelihood development.
 These systems allow these indigenous groups to thrive as autonomous but connected communities, while also increasing their capacity to share their stories, struggles, and solutions with the wider world.